 Jorgen Brandt and Richard Aase proposed that we accept the situation and move on.

-Steve Guest and Peter Eade expressed their significant concerns with the overall document and the Chair reminded the WG that our inter-sessional task was to complete Annexe 1 and review comments and that further comments over and above this would have to be made at the next formal session (VTS39) in April 2015.
+Steve Guest and Peter Eade expressed their significant concerns with the overall document and the Chairman reminded the WG that our inter-sessional task was to complete Annexe 1 and review comments and that further comments over and above this would have to be made at the next formal session (VTS39) in April 2015.

 The Chairman reminded the WG that we should concentrate on the comments only.

+Peter Eade noted that a significant number of comments raised the point that the terms “Basic, Standard and Advanced” were confusing and should be discussed.
+The Chairman stated that this only applies to the Radar, RDF and Data Processing sections.
+Steve Guest showed that the VTS Manual (2012) clearly applies the terms to VTS systems as a whole.
+It was pointed out that, at the time of revision of the VTS Manual, V-128 revision 3 was the current document and it was decided by the Committee that the VTS Manual should align with the existing recommendations.
+Peter Eade suggested that the terms should be replaced by Categories A, B and C for radar configurations in the new version of V.128 but Jens-Christian Pedersen stated that this would open a “Can of Worms”.
+Peter Eade stated that the terms were being wrongly applied throughout the VTS market and that whole systems were being named on the basis of the radar product used.
+The new version of V.128 would be an opportunity to correct this.

+It was pointed out by the Chairman that the draft new revision no longer refers to these terms in the context of the VTS system as a whole, which makes the point a moot point.

 The WG continued on with the document aligning the “Introduction” section of each Annexe with the introduction in the radar section such that they all follow the same format.